macmanes-lab/protocols/TagSeq.md

 #### 10A) Proceed : 5 minutes

-  - Take 30 uL of RNA to proceed to PolyA kit IF NOT STOPPING FOR THE DAY
+  - Take 12 uL of RNA for next step.

 #### 10B) QC: 40 minutes